University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/variants_clinical/variant_filtering.md

 Here we are running the `autosomal_dominant` tool, and extracting specific columns of information from the database, printing only the first few lines and separating them out into tab delimited columns so we can see whats going on.
 We want to include the important information like whether the variant is in a gene, what the impact of the variant is, and whats the pathogenicity of that variant (using the raw CADD score).

-From here we can start widdling down our variants based on variant filtering concepts that we learnt earlier in the week:
+From here we can start widdling down our variants based on variant filtering concepts that we learnt earlier in the week.

--

-### Questions
+### TASK

-1. Taking all of the variants (not just the `head` of the result), how many variants do you see?
+- Generate a list of the variants that have 'HIGH' and 'MODERATE' impact.
+How many do you have?
-2.
+- Build up some additional
+  - The variant is likely to be rare in the European population, so generate a list of 'HIGH' and 'MODERATE' impact variants that are rare in Europeans (have an allele-frequency <0.01).
+  - This can be either from gnomAD, ExAC or 1000genomes allele-frequencies (gnomAD generally has the most accurate frequencies)